linasc3-ai/rave-documentation/02-installation.md

 ## Download demo data

+> Note: data can not be installed while RAVE is running.
+Please click the red stop sign in the top right of the console to close the server before following the steps below.

-Before importing lab data, to gain familiarity it is recommended to try RAVE's demo data in various modules.
-By default, RAVE already has a DemoSubject whose raw data has already been imported. <!-- Double check this, I don't remember what it looked like at default. --> However, you can also download other demo subjects by copying and pasting the following command into the RStudio console:
+To gain familiarity with RAVE, it is recommended to try the built-in demo data in various modules.
+By default, RAVE already has a DemoSubject whose raw data has already been imported.
+However, you can also download other demo subjects by copying and pasting the following command into the RStudio console:

 ``` r
 rave::download_sample_data("subject_code")